ACEnglish/truvari/README.md

 Truvari uses Python 2 or 3 and requires the following modules:

-  $ pip install pyvcf python-Levenshtein swalign intervaltree progressbar2 pysam
+  $ pip install pyvcf python-Levenshtein swalign intervaltree progressbar2 pysam pyfaidx

 Note that `--use-swalign` is not compatible with Python 3.